JasonWu00/Event-Horizon-ES-Mod/Documentation/documentation.md

 == Engines ==

-Planned new engine thrust+steer calculation: total thrust+steer / total size / 1000
+Planned new engine thrust+steer calculation: total thrust+steer / total size / 2000
+Planned new engine energy cost: nrg / total size / 200

 Ion Engines have arbitrarily determined stats and serve as a baseline.
 For every engine other than Ionics: